-Waking from stop2 mode, the MTIM will be put into its reset state.
+Waking from stop1 and stop2 modes, the MTIM will be put into its reset state.
 If stop3 is exited with a reset, the MTIM will be put into its reset state.
 If stop3 is exited with an interrupt, the MTIM continues from the state it was in when stop3 was entered.
 If the counter was active upon entering stop3, the count will resume from the current value.